Editor's note: This piece was updated in 2023 to contain the latest resources related to Twin Cities Habitat homeownership.

 “I want to tell them, first of all, congratulations that they have that house!
 They’re very lucky.
 I hope they enjoy it.
 And they’re very lucky to have that neighborhood—everyone down there is so amazing.
 Enjoy the neighborhood, enjoy going on walks around the lake, and take every possible opportunity you’re given.”

-Hamida and her family will always cherish the memories they made and opportunities they received with their Habitat home.
+Hamida and her family will always cherish the memories they made and the opportunities they received with their Habitat home.
 And soon another local family will get to experience the transformational power of homeownership in that same home.